schlueter/Resume/README.md

 ##### IT and Engineering Intern, Riorey — Bethesda, MD, 10/2006 – 7/2007

 - Implemented and tested a hardware design for advanced network security devices
+- Engineered and built a testing framework to attempt to establish thousands of simultaneous TCP or UDP connections on individual virtual network interfaces from a single machine to simulate DDOS attack scenarios using Bash on OpenSUSE Linux

 ##### Associate, The Lazarus Foundation — Columbia, MD, 6/2002 – 11/2007

-- Recycled donated computers including batches of hundreds as part of a recycling program
+- Refurbished donated computers including batches of hundreds as part of a recycling program which then distributed the computers back to non profits, libraries, schools, etc. in the community
+- Created a tool to duplicate hard drives in Python on Debian Linux

 ##Education